 Please note that abstracts of contributed talks at ASL meetings (including those submitted "by title") must follow these rules; abstracts which do not conform to these requirements will be returned immediately to the authors submitting them.
 Revised abstracts which do follow these rules will be considered if they are received by the announced deadline.

 Individuals are invited to submit contributed papers that have logic research content that lies within the scope of the interests of the ASL.
+Individuals can appear on up to 3 abstracts on which they are an author or co-author per meeting, and each set of authors may submit only one abstract to each ASL meeting.

 Abstracts of contributed talks are limited to 300 words (about three quarters of a page in the standard, 11pt LaTeX article style), including the title and other heading material and the references.
 They may be submitted in any of the following formats: via email attachments in LaTex, TeX or ASCII format, or attached as a .pdf, .ps or.doc file; or in hard copy by ordinary mail.
 Any abstract that is produced using TeX or Word should be fully processed by the author and a .pdf, .ps, or .doc file in which all mathematical symbols are visible as they are to appear in the typeset abstract must be submitted as well.